 Plan B Left Turn

 Cyclists always have choices.
 Here’s an option for avoiding using the left turn lanes.

 I ended up doing this as a Plan B the first time I rode through here using the bike lane.
 I wasn’t entirely sure where my turn was in proximity to the overpass.
 By the time I realized where I was turning, I didn’t have enough distance to negotiate four lane changes from the bike lane.

 The traffic and structure of Timberlane is not conducive to a U-turn, so my best option was to ride past Timberlane and loop through the gas station on the corner, then cross Thomasville on Timberlane.

 The gas station parking lot may look innocuous from the satellite, but such places are full of unpredictable movements.
 It’s important to be vigilant whenever riding through a parking lot — even a small one.

-If I were driving a car through here, I would put myself in the left lane in anticipation of my turn, even if I didn’t know exactly where it was.
-It’s not as natural to do that on a bicycle.
+If I were driving a car through here, I’d put myself in the left lane in anticipation of my turn, even if I didn’t know exactly where it was.
+It’s not as natural to do this on a bicycle.
 But it should be.

 In the video with me are DeWayne Carver and Bill Edmonds, CyclingSavvy instructors who live in Tallahassee.